 Once an order is fulfilled, we'll want to check a few things before we give the OK to send the customer a review request.

-If you click on the three dots in the corner of the conditions box, then Edit, you'll see the relevant conditions and can make changes.
+If you click on the pen in the corner of the conditions box, then Edit, you'll see the relevant conditions and can make changes.
 Time delay is an important condition to ensure that we send the review request at the right time.

 For a full list of conditions and descriptions, check out this help doc.

-If an order is fulfilled and the customer meets the conditions you've set, then they'll move on to the last part, the message.
+If an order is fulfilled and the customer meets the conditions you've set, then they'll move on to the last part, the action.

 Note: these flow basics will apply to other flows as well, like the one that you can use to send an incentive email.